sheepla/go-urlbuilder/README.md

 ## Why?

 It is a good idea to use the `net/url` standard module when safely constructing URL strings.
-However, if you use `net/url` as is, you often need to prepare temporary variables, and have to write non-declaretive which I felt was a bit cumbersome when building complex URLs over and over again.
+However, if you use `net/url` as is, you often need to prepare temporary variables, and have to write non-declaretive code which I felt was a bit cumbersome when building complex URLs over and over again.

 This module was created as a concise and easy way to construct URL strings based on `net/url`.